Li Shouli: As Royal Prince

 When Emperor Zhongzong of Tang succeeded the throne for the second time in 705, Shouli was created Prince of Yong, a title formerly held by Li Xián, and appointed as Guangluqing.
 In 707, one of Shouli's daughters was created Princess of Jincheng and engaged to Kridê Zukzän the Lord of Tibet.
-They would marry in 710 while in the same year that Ruizong would also start his second reign.
-According to the Will of Zhongzong, Ruizong created Li Shouli Prince of Bin and successively appointed him as governor of Youzhou, titular Chanyu Daduhu, Sikong (司空) and so on.
-Unlike his cousin brothers, Shouli loved hunting, having parties, travelling and watching dancings, and did not participate in governance.
-Sometime after 721, Emperor Xuanzong of Tang (son of late Ruizong) recalled Shouli to the capital Chang'an.
+They would marry in 710, the same year that Ruizong would start his second reign.
+According to the Will of Zhongzong, Ruizong created Li Shouli Prince of Bin (Note: Li Shouli's biography in New Book of Tang, and the Quan Tang Wen recorded that Shouli was made Prince of Bin in 710.
+But, Shouli's biography in the Old Book of Tang recorded that he was made Prince of Bin during the Shenlong era (705-707).
+Zhongzong's biography in Old Book of Tang and Ruizong's biography in New Book of Tang recorded that he was made Prince of Bin on the jiashen day of the 6th month of the 4th year of the Jinglong era/ 1st year of the Jingyun era, which corresponds to 5 Jul 710 in the Julian calendar.
+Thus, Shouli's biography in the Old Book of Tang likely recorded the wrong era name; the correct era name should be Jinglong.) and successively appointed him as governor of Youzhou, titular Chanyu Daduhu, Sikong (司空) and so on.
+Unlike his cousin-brothers, Shouli loved hunting, having parties, travelling and watching dances, and did not participate in governance.
+Sometime after 721, Emperor Xuanzong of Tang (Ruizong's son and successor) recalled Shouli to the capital Chang'an.

 As a royal prince, Shouli was so mediocre and lacking in ability that he could never be compared with neither Li Fan (李范) nor Li Ye (李业) (both younger brothers of Xuanzong).
 Most of his sons were also mediocre, while most of his daughters were adulterous.
 In summary, Shouli was unworthy of acclaim.
 He himself was always extravagant and would deny beneficial advice by relying on his special position as the eldest living cousin brother of Xuanzong.